By John Hertz: The 4,000th meeting of the Los Angeles Science Fantasy Society was held on Thursday, April 10, 2014.

 June Moffatt having joined in 1947 was the longest-time member in attendance.
 Heedless of Methuselah’s Children neither Gerrold nor the rest of us put her into the chair.

-We heard historical minutes from our second clubhouse, and a Forrest J Ackerman note of the first meeting in our first.
+We heard historical minutes from our first clubhouse, and a Forrest J Ackerman note of the first meeting there.
 Some things never change.

 Jerry Pournelle said when Turner thought up the Building Fund, Pournelle had told him “You’re out of your mind”; Turner answered “Sure I am”; we should also remember Chuck Crayne and Bruce Pelz who made it happen.
 Up to then Pelz had shown no evidence of his ability to conjure money from stones.